stevej2608/dash-flightdeck/README.md

 ![](doc/img/flightdeck-1.png)

-[Plotly/Dash] based clone of the n the beautiful [Volt](https://demo.themesberg.com/volt/) Bootstrap 5 dashboard template.
+[Plotly/Dash] based clone of the the beautiful [Volt](https://demo.themesberg.com/volt/) Bootstrap 5 dashboard template.

 **dash-flightdeck** Is 100% python, it demonstrates how a rich UI experience can be easily created using [Dash/SPA] components and patterns.